New York City Walking Tours

 SoHo & NoLiTa: Trace the historic evolution of SoHo and NoLiTa, from Italian neighborhood to artist colony, from remote farmland to the Cast Iron District of fashionable galleries and boutiques.
 Stops include: the little Singer Building, the San Gandolfo Society, and sites associated with Bill "the Butcher" Poole, James Monroe, and Keith Haring.

-Times Square and The Theater District: Celebrate the 100th anniversary of Times Square as we explore the history, architecture, theater and underworld of this legendary area.
+Times Square and The Theater District: Celebrate the diversity of Times Square as we explore the history, architecture, theater and underworld of this legendary area.
 Stops include: The New York Public Library, Astor Hotel, Palace Theater, Sardi's, and sites associated with the Shubert's, Florenz Ziegfeld, Bob Hope and Evelyn Nesbit.

 Upper East Side: Come discover the residential, religious, and commercial settings of one of New York's most exquisite areas.
 The Upper East Side offers not only a panarama of ‘New York Society' but a vital mixture of history, architecture, and culture.
 Stops include: Temple Emmanu-El, the 7th Regiment Armory, Lever House, as well as the Metropolitan and Union League Clubs.